LAST UPDATED 31ST JANUARY 2019

 Shop Velo Culture

 The Cake Stop Caddy was my first inner tube product and was designed to give cyclists somewhere to store money, cards and keys when out for a ride, and to put change in after a mid-ride coffee and cake.
 They also take up such little space they’re great to shove in your bag or pocket when you don’t want a bulky purse.
 Two years down the line and they’re still a bestseller.Whilst not being the easiest material to stitch, inner tubes are actually a very versatile material to use; Hard wearing, durable and a great alternative to leather.
 Every tube is different and each has its own little piece of history, therefore no two items made are the same.
-With a little bit of creativity the range has now grown to include The Soft Cell phone case, Penny Pincher purse and Rubber Dub Dub wash bags, amongst others.
+With a little bit of creativity the range has now grown to include The Soft Cell phone case, and Penny Pincher purse, amongst others.

 I’ve added custom coloured stitching to products and made bespoke satchels, totes and laptop cases.
 Products have been posted from the UK to USA and France to Finland and I love that people are wearing and using something I’ve made from an upcycled part which has once been part of the sport that they love.

 As popularity has grown, I’ve gained an extra pair of hands in the form of a part time seamstress and also expanded where tubes come from.
 Friends were no longer getting enough punctures to keep up with demands!
 In 2016 so far we’ve scrubbed, cut and prepped just short of 1000 tubes into products.
 Our sources have grown from local bike stores and bike tube drop stations to individuals posting us parcels, as well as the Bristol Bike Project and the Welsh OPA Llandegla.